alan-turing-institute/data-safe-haven/safe_haven_management_environment/SHM-Build-Instructions.md

 - Download VPN client from the virtual network VPN gatway and install on your PC
 - Navigate to the Safe Haven Management (SHM) VNet gateway in the SHM subscription via `Resource Groups -> RG_<shm-slug>_VNET -> <shm-slug>_VNET1_GW`, where `<dsg-slug>` is `DSG` for test and `SHM` for production.
 Once there open the "Point-to-site configuration page under the "Settings" section in the left hand sidebar (see image below).
 - Click the "Download VPN client" link at the top of the page to get the root certificate (VpnServerRoot.cer) and VPN configuration file (VpnSettings.xml), then follow the [VPN set up instructions](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert) using the Windows or Mac sections as appropriate.

+  - Download the client.pfx certificate and install it by double clicking it.

 ## Domain Controllers